Cotyledon pendens (Cliff Cotyledon) Indoor Care, Propagation, Problems and Solutions

 Light Requirements

-Cotyledon pendens requires bright light with at least 4-6 hours of morning or afternoon sunlight.
-Keep it away or shield it from hot direct sunshine to prevent scorching of the leaves.
+Cotyledon pendens likes bright light with at least 4-6 hours of morning or late afternoon sunlight.
+Keep it away or shield it from hot midday sunshine to prevent scorching of the leaves.

 Rotate the pot regularly to make sure that the plant receives light on all sides for even growth and prevent legginiess.